matsprea/Euplea/README.md

 ## Setup

-This project uses `yarn` as package manager, after cloning this repository in your local directly please install its dependencies using the following command
+This project uses `yarn` as package manager, after cloning this repository in your local directly please install its dependencies using the following command:

 ```bash
 yarn